Maurice O'Neill (Irish republican)

-Maurice O'Neill was an Irish Republican Army (IRA) Captain, captured in 1942 after a shoot out with Irish police, and promptly tried and executed, one of only two people executed in independent Ireland for a non-murder offence.
+Maurice O'Neill (1917-1942) was an Irish Republican Army (IRA) Captain, captured in 1942 after a shoot out with Irish police (Garda Síochána), and promptly tried and executed, one of only two people executed in independent Ireland for a non-murder offence.

 Background

-O'Neill was from an Irish republican family in the farming community of Caherciveen, County Kerry.
+O'Neill was a farmer from an Irish republican family in the farming community of Caherciveen, County Kerry.
 He and his older brother Sean were dedicated Irish republicans.
 Maurice O'Neill fought in the Irish Republican Army's 1942-44 Northern Campaign and was assigned to the IRA's General Headquarters (GHQ) at the time of his capture.
 In the early 1930s, O'Neills brother Sean served in the IRAs Dublin Brigade and served on GHQ Staff IRA in various capacities from 1945 to 1955.

 Arrest

-On 24 October 1942, Maurice O'Neill was arrested after a raid by the Irish Police (Garda Síochána) in which Garda Detective Officer Mordant was shot and killed in Donnycarney, Dublin.
+On 24 October 1942, Maurice O'Neill was arrested after a raid by the Irish Police in which Garda Detective Officer Mordant was shot and killed in Donnycarney, Dublin.
 The mission of the police raid was the capture of Harry White – the IRA Quartermaster General.
 White escaped capture and O'Neill was arrested but not charged with the murder of the Detective Officer but with "shooting with intent".
 It is thought that the Detective Officer Mordants death may have been a result of cross fire between Special Branch policemen.